chitboxchevy-sketch/lilith_cli/README.md

 𝐋𝐢𝐥𝐢𝐭𝐡 𝐂𝐋𝐈 𝐈𝐧𝐭𝐞𝐫𝐟𝐚𝐜𝐞
-originally Conversational AI Terminal, lilith currently is promoted to generate job bids for small landscaping company with Real-Time Information Grounding
+originally Conversational AI Terminal, lilith currently is promoted to generate responses with Real-Time Information Grounding

 ⚡️ Project Overview
 The Lilith CLI Interface transforms the way you interact with an AI model.
 Designed to mimic a high-fidelity command-line interface, Lilith provides responses powered by the Gemini API for text generation, augmented with real-time web access (Google Search Grounding).
 Crucially, every response is converted into a clear, synthesized voice using Gemini's TTS capabilities, giving the application a uniquely immersive and functional feel.